TorchonRAG/TorchON/README.md

 ## License

-TorchON is released under the XXXX License.
+TorchON is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.